wangfra27/HIL-Computer-Simulation-of-Intelligent-Cybersecurity/Notes/GymSetupSiddhant.md

 * If you are using Python 3.9 you can use [this link](https://repo.anaconda.com/miniconda/Miniconda3-py39_4.12.0-Windows-x86_64.exe) to download the corresponding Miniconda installer.
 If you are not using Python 3.9, go to [this link](https://docs.conda.io/en/latest/miniconda.html) and install the corresponding Miniconda installer for your Python version.
 * Open the installer
 * Run through all the prompts
-* Once the installation is complete, search "Anaconda Prompt" in the Windows search box and open it
+* Once the installation is complete, search "Anaconda Prompt" in the Windows search box and open it.
+The following commands will be run in this terminal.

 If the following command runs succesfully, you have succesfully installed Miniconda.
 ```